Civil Partnerships - Counselling and Therapy

 Does counselling make people split up?

-I think a better question is whether you believe that putting off confronting your concerns will be beneficial in the longer term?
-In my experience though attitudes towards counselling are such that often it is considered as a last resort and couples can leave it too late before they start.
+We think a better question is whether you believe that putting off confronting your concerns will be beneficial in the longer term?
+In our experience though attitudes towards counselling are such that often it is considered as a last resort and couples can leave it too late before they start.

 We are in crisis and need a lot of help straight away, can you help?